lammpstutorials/.github/README.md

 # LAMMPS tutorials

 Material and guides for beginner LAMMPS users.
-The main LAMMPS tutorials website can be accessed [from this page](https://lammpstutorials.github.io/), and the functions used for the Matplotlib graphs are available [here](https://github.com/simongravelle/pyplot-perso).
+The main website can be accessed [from this page](https://lammpstutorials.github.io/), and the functions used for the Matplotlib graphs are available [here](https://github.com/simongravelle/pyplot-perso).

 <p float="left">